 Why do people use food banks?

-The rising cost of housing without similar increases in wages means that a lot of people are skipping meals to make ends meet.
+The rising cost of housing while wages stay low means that a lot of people are skipping meals to make ends meet.

 If you or your family isn’t making enough money to afford to eat, you can get food for free at food banks.